facebookresearch/habitat-lab/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 ## Habitat-Lab and Habitat-Sim versions
-Habitat-Lab: vX or master?
+Habitat-Lab: vx.x.x or master?
-Habitat-Sim: vX or master?
+Habitat-Sim: vx.x.x or master?

-Habitat is under active development, and we advise users to restrict themselves to stable releases.
-Are you using the latest release versions of [Habitat-Lab](https://github.com/facebookresearch/habitat-lab/releases) and [Habitat-Sim](https://github.com/facebookresearch/habitat-sim/releases)?
-If not, why not?
+Habitat is under active development, and we advise users to restrict themselves to stable releases of [Habitat-Lab](https://github.com/facebookresearch/habitat-lab/releases) and [Habitat-Sim](https://github.com/facebookresearch/habitat-sim/releases).
+Master branch contains 'bleeding edge' code, but we do appreciate bug reports in it!
-(We may not be able to help with problems in earlier versions.)

-Master branch contains 'bleeding edge' code and should be used at your own risk.

 ## 🐛 Bug